jina-ai/docs/chapters/envs.rst

 .. confval:: JINA_WORKSPACE

-    The work space to store indexed data.
+    The work space used in optimizers/discovery.

     :default: unset